California governor signs 2 major proposals for mental health reform to go before voters in 2024

 Voters in 2004 approved a special tax on millionaires that has been used to fund mental health programs.
 Newsom wants to add more restrictions to how local governments can spend that money.

 Under his proposal, two-thirds of revenue from the tax would pay for housing as well as services for people who are chronically homeless and have severe mental illnesses, and drug and alcohol addiction.
-Democratic Sen. Susan Eggman, who authored the bill that would reform how services are funded, said the changes would also help the state better assess programs’ outcomes by requiring counties to provide uniform reports of how they spend the money.
+The changes would also help the state better assess programs’ outcomes by requiring counties to provide uniform reports of how they spend the money.

-“It’s a crisis that we have turned away from for too long,” Eggman said Thursday.
-“The days of looking away are gone.”
+“Today we don’t get a clear sense of what’s actually happening,” Dr. Mark Ghaly, secretary of the California Health and Human Services Agency, told reporters Thursday.
+“That changes with this.
+We’ll get to establish statewide measures that matter for Californians to see that difference.”

 The proposals won overwhelming support from state lawmakers, some of whom said the reforms are “long overdue.”
 But local counties said the new spending requirements would result in a loss of more than $1 billion, which could be detrimental to existing programs such as mental health outpatients, crisis, recovery and peer-supported services.
 Some Republican lawmakers also criticized Newsom’s plan to borrow more money when the state faces budget shortfalls.